popolee0513/Data-Engineering-Note/README.md

       Very Short Summary: Driver (submits) -> Master (manages) -> Worker/Executor (pull data and process it)

-      In Spark Cluster, there are number of executors and each executor process one file at a time.
+      In Spark Cluster, there are number of executors and each executor processes one file at a time.
 If we have one big file, then the file can be handled by only one executor and the rest of executors stay in idle state.

       Therefore, it is important to understand best practices for to distribute workload in different executors.
 This is possible by partitioning.